srImathE satakOpAya nama:

 mAlE – Oh the one who has natural greatness due to being superior to everyone!

-mAyap perumAnE! – Oh the one who has unlimited amazing qualities (that are capable of placing an eternally materialistic person amidst the eternally liberated souls)!
+mAyap perumAnE! – Oh the one who has unlimited amazing qualities (which are capable of placing an eternally materialistic person amidst the eternally liberated souls)!

 mA mAyanE! – Oh the one who has unlimited wealth, forms and activities!